+51 984 673 124 | +51 984 652 232 | [email protected]

 What is included in your Trek to Machu Picchu?

-1.- Pickups from your hotel and drop off at your hotel upon return.
+1.- Pickup from your hotel and drop off at your hotel upon return.

 2.- Private SAS transportation from Cusco to Km 82, the start point of Inca Trek.